 Queen Elizabeth 11 was crowned on June 2nd 1953, and as usual Folkestone made sure the occasion was marked on the Leas with a floral display.
 The one on the right is shown at night, and the one below that, in daylight.
 I bet it was pretty in colour too.
 The daylight card was posted on July 31, 1953, and says "I thought you would be interested in this Coronation bed on the Leas.
 It is really done most beautifully, but it is difficult to get a good photo of it.
 It is most artistic."
 I for one am in full agreement!

-If you own any cards or photos of Folkestone's floral display bed that is not already here, please send me a scan, I would love to add it, along with your name as the owner.
+If you own a card or photo of one of Folkestone's floral display beds that is not already here, please send me a scan, I would love to add it, along with your name as the owner.
 You can send it to folkestonethenandnow@gmail.com Come on, let's see if we can get a page showing the whole collection of beautiful themed floral beds.

-Slightly different to the other windmill bed shown further up.
-This one contained fifty-five thousand plants, and like the other one, the sails rotated slowly.
+Slightly different to the other windmill bed shown above it.
+This one contained fifty-five thousand plants, that's a lot of plants! and like the other one, the sails rotated slowly.
 This card was posted in 1954.

 This website is best viewed with a screen resolution of 1152 x 864